MoseyQAQ/FerroDispCalc/docs/source/getting-started/index.rst

 Getting Started
 ===============

-In this text, we will call the deep neural network that is used to represent the interatomic interactions (Deep Potential) the model.
-The typical procedure of using DeePMD-kit is
+In this text, we will learn how to install FerroDispCalc (FDC), and how to use it.

 .. toctree::
    :maxdepth: 2